 Automatic expunctions of juvenile records do not count against your sealing or expunging an adult record.

-I am a South Florida criminal attorney who handles many petitions to seal or expunge criminal records throughout Miami-Dade and Broward.
+I am a Miami-Dade County criminal attorney who handles many petitions to seal or expunge criminal records throughout Miami-Dade and Broward.
 I have all of the forms available so that the process is quick and easy for you.
 The process takes about 4-6 months, but the time can vary depending on how the volume of applications that FDLE is processing.

 If you have ever been arrested and are having a hard time finding a job, this is probably why.
 If you seal or expunge, you may be able to legally deny your arrest to a prospective employer.